Skip to main content

 In the female body, the balance between estrogens, progesterone, and androgens (like testosterone) is vital for a regular menstrual cycle, mood stability, and overall well-being.
 When finasteride causes testosterone levels to rise and DHT levels to fall, this delicate balance is perturbed.
 Research shows that these shifts can lead to noticeable changes.

 For instance, some women experience disruptions to their menstrual cycle, a direct clinical sign that the rhythmic signaling of the HPG axis has been altered.
-The ovaries’ production of is tightly controlled by the pituitary’s release of LH and FSH, and any interference can disrupt this cycle.
+The ovaries’ production of estrogen and progesterone is tightly controlled by the pituitary’s release of LH and FSH, and any interference can disrupt this cycle.

 The conversation begins with understanding that a medication designed for one purpose ∞ reducing DHT ∞ operates within a complex, interconnected biological system.
 The changes you might experience are your body’s logical response to a shift in its internal chemistry.
 Acknowledging this allows for a more informed and empowered approach to your health journey.